The Vermont Statutes Online

 (a) When 30 percent or more of the employees in a bargaining unit covered by an agreement between their employer and a labor organization requiring membership in a labor organization as a condition of employment file a petition alleging that they desire that the authority of the labor organization to make such an agreement be rescinded, the Board shall take a secret ballot of the employees in such unit and certify the results thereof, in writing, to the labor organization and to the employer.

-(b) No election may be conducted under this section in a bargaining unit or a subdivision within which in the preceding 12 months a valid election has been held.
-(Added 1967, No. 198, § 11.)
+(b) No election shall be conducted under this section in a bargaining unit or a subdivision within which in the preceding 12 months a valid election or certification of a representative pursuant to this subchapter has occurred.
+(Added 1967, No. 198, § 11; amended 2023, No. 117 (Adj.
+Sess.), § 7, eff.
+July 1, 2024.)

 Any interested person may file with the Board a charge that employees eligible to vote in an election under this chapter have been coerced or restrained in the exercise of this right.
 The Board shall investigate the charge.
 If, upon the basis of its findings, the Board concludes that employees eligible to vote in the election were so coerced or restrained, the Board may set aside such election and order another election and may begin proceedings under section 1622 of this title.
 No election shall be set aside unless the Board finds such coercion or restraint.
 (Added 1967, No. 198, § 13.)